 The earnest money or good faith deposit is another type of home deposit.
 It is a showing of good faith or promise to a seller you will perform on a purchase contract.
 It has nothing to do with your bank financing and the down payment the bank is requiring.

 The down payment is to satisfy the bank, earnest money satisfies the seller.

 Is Earnest Money Required?

-While it is not required, it is standard and typical you tender a home deposit to be put in escrow with a contract.
+An earnest money home deposit is not required but, it is standard and typical you tender a home deposit to be put in escrow with a contract.
 You would be doing a disservice to yourself by not carefully considering the deposit you submit with a contract.

 An earnest money deposit is important to a seller in contract negotiations.
 It shows the seller you are serious in your intent to purchase their home.
 If you are not willing to put down a substantial deposit with a contract, the seller will not take you seriously.

 Remember, the seller is taking a risk by signing a contract and promising to sell their home to you.
 There is typically 30-90 days between accepting an offer and a closing.
 Meanwhile, they can’t sell their home to anyone else.

 But what if you don’t close?
 The sellers have lost time and more importantly, they may have lost a significant amount of money.

 If you had your home for sale at $450,000 and you had two offers at the same price.
 One buyer wasn’t offering any money as an earnest money deposit and another who was offering $22,500 as a good faith deposit, who would you think is more serious?

 It goes deeper.
 The more serious the seller thinks you are, the more willing they may be to make concessions to make a deal work.